The Hand That Signed the Paper: Miles Franklin Award

-Accusations of anti-semitism
+Accusations of antisemitism

-The eventual firestorm over Darville's novel was sparked on 9 June 1995 by the publication of a column in The Age by Pamela Bone.
-The column provided a scathing assessment of the novel; Bone criticised the claim that it was "a book of extraordinary redemptive power", questioning the morality of attempting to redeem the Holocaust's perpetrators.
-She also accused the novel of presenting a false historical narrative by blaming Jewish involvement in the Ukrainian famine for Ukrainian anti-semitism.
-Bone concluded, "If Helen Demidenko condemns the anti-Semitism of her characters, I wish she had said so more clearly".
+The eventual backlash towards Darville's novel was sparked on 9 June 1995 by the publication of a column in The Age by Pamela Bone.
+The column was highly critical of the novel; Bone highlighted the statement that it was "a book of extraordinary redemptive power" and questioned the morality of attempting to redeem the Holocaust's perpetrators.
+She also critiqued the novel's historical framing, arguing that Jews had been persecuted in eastern Europe for hundreds of years prior to the Holocaust and that it was ahistorical to blame Jewish involvement in the Ukrainian famine for Ukrainian collaboration with the Nazis.

 On 17 June, Judith Armstrong, a professor of Russian Studies at the University of Melbourne, responded with a column defending the novel.
-Others soon joined the debate.
-The historian Stephen G. Wheatcroft wrote in a column on 21 June that the work contained serious historical errors and criticised Armstrong for using literary theory to validate the novel's anti-semitism.
+Others soon joined the debate in The Age.
+The historian Stephen G. Wheatcroft wrote in a column on 21 June that the novel contained serious historical errors and criticised Armstrong for lending credibility to the work.
+He argued that the novel presented a similar conclusion to the contemporary far-right narrative that Jews were in part collectively responsible for Eastern Europe's suffering under the Soviet Union.
 Jacques Adler, a historian and former member of the French resistance whose family had been killed at Auschwitz, wrote on 22 June that the work was "so far from the historical truth that the book serves as an apologia for genocide".